Strange Case of Dr. Jekyll and Mr. Hyde Theme of Science

 - Note that no one in the novel ever suspects that Dr. Jekyll and Mr. Hyde are the same person.
 Why do you think the novel is constructed this way?

-The physical transformation of Dr. Jekyll into Mr. Hyde—albeit scientifically impossible—is a premise necessary to fully exploring the idea of good and evil warring in one man’s breast.
+The physical transformation of Dr. Jekyll into Mr. Hyde—albeit scientifically impossible—is a premise necessary to fully explore the idea of good and evil warring inside one man.